VivaanN98/IADAI201-1000063--Vivaan_Nayak/README.md

 So, I started by conducting research on how to approach the task.
 After gaining a solid understanding, I wrote my Python code using Visual Studio Code (VS Code).
 I installed the required extensions for Jupyter Notebook and Python in VS Code and then used the command prompt to download essential Python libraries such as numpy, pandas, opencv-python, tensorflow, and keras.

-Next, I downloaded 12 videos from YouTube, representing 3 different gestures: clap, walk, and run (4 videos per gesture: 3 for training and 1 for testing).
+Next, I downloaded 12 videos from YouTube, representing 3 different gestures: climb, kick, and dance (4 videos per gesture: 3 for training and 1 for testing).
 After downloading the videos, I converted them into AVI format for easy processing.
-From these videos, I created my dataset, normalized it, split the data for training and testing, trained the model, and finally tested it with an accuracy of 100%.
+Then, I created my dataset, normalized it, split the data for training and testing, trained the model, and finally tested it with an accuracy of 100%.

 Here's how the code works: